What to Do When High Cholesterol Runs in Your Family

 Because high cholesterol doesn’t have any symptoms, it’s not something that’s commonly on people’s radar.
 Even if it is, people often don’t take it seriously — until they have a heart attack or stroke.
 And while we tend to think of those events as happening to an older population, people under the age of 55 can also be affected, especially if they were born with high cholesterol.

 This condition is called familial hypercholesterolemia (FH).
-FH occurs because of a genetic defect on chromosome 19.
-It’s an inherited disorder that makes it harder for your body to remove LDL or “bad” cholesterol from your blood.
+FH is an inherited disorder that makes it harder for your body to remove low-density lipoprotein (LDL) cholesterol from your blood.
 The result?
 From childhood, cholesterol builds up along the walls of your arteries and veins, narrowing the passageways and drastically increasing your risk of heart attack or stroke at a very early age.

 Who is most at risk for FH?